 Total 371 98069

 Part of this great result is also due to a significant expansion of our network with stations in the East of England.
 Seven RMS cameras in this country started to provide camera data to our project.
 Nick Russell (Seaford, UK), and Alan Maunder (Catherington, UK) started their contributions with 1 and 2 RMS cameras respectively on August 9.
 Nick James (Chelsford, UK) delivers his data to our network since August 11.
 Jamie Olver (Redhill, UK) since August 12.
 Steve Carter (Welwyn Garden City, UK) made his first contributions on August 16.
 Finally, contributions by Miles Eddowes (Reading, UK) are available since August 20.
-In August, these stations have already contributed to a total of 1992 simultaneous meteors.
+Together with data of the other UK cameras of Andy Washington and Jim Rowe, who are contributing already for several months, these stations have already contributed to a total of 1992 simultaneous meteors during the month of August.
 In the Netherlands, Rob Smeenk placed another RMS-camera in Assen on August 11.
 The number of captured meteors by this camera is already considerable: no less than 910 meteors of his total number of meteors this month were simultaneous.

 The atmosphere over the southwest of the Netherlands is now better covered with cameras, since the station in Oostkapelle unfortunately stopped running, at least for some months, in June.
 The cameras of Steve Rau (Zillebeke, Belgium) have also been switched off since 23 August due to renovation work.
 Restart of these cameras will probably follow in November.